Contentious Case of Social Responsibility in Online Gambling

 Corporate Social Responsibility

-A corporate citizen will be aware of the type of impact they are having on society.
+Corporate citizens will be aware of the type of impact they are having on society.
 As such, they will be held accountable for their actions.
 In short, businesses that practice corporate social responsibility will operate in a way that will help society enhance its potential and power.
 It involves philanthropy in all its forms.
 Humanitarian endeavors and volunteering in a broad sense definitely fit the bill.
 But what does it stand for in gambling, especially online gambling?

 The No.1 gambling authority in the world – the United Kingdom Gambling Commission (UKGC) – is simplifying the definition of social responsibility in gambling.
 The regulator describes it as an act of protecting people from gambling-related harm.

-As a widespread activity which engages a great number of people on a daily basis, gambling is, most of the time, practiced safely and responsibly, both offline and online.
+As a widespread activity that engages a great number of people on a daily basis, gambling is, most of the time, practiced safely and responsibly, both offline and online.
 Excessive play and periods marked by loss of control, however, are early signs that a person is beginning to suffer from addictive gambling.
 It ultimately leaves a mark on gamblers themselves, as well as on their loved ones and the community.

 It’s up to gambling operators to put up a system that will help gamblers recognize their problem, fight addiction and get it under control.
 UKGC is encouraging operators to proactively interact with gamblers early on and help them tackle the issue in its root.
 What’s more, UKGC has its entire gambling licensing system set up around three main licensing objectives to support the base of gambling: